DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

     wait: 5
 ```

-The great thing is that converter deals with additional parameters automatically.
+The great thing is that the converter deals with additional parameters automatically.
 Parameters can be reached in executor's class using one of two methods from parent.
 These methods were described [here](#Structure-of-executors).
-In our case we've only one, numeric parameter, hence we will use of ```get_fdict``` method.
+In our case we have only one, numeric parameter, hence the usage of ```get_fdict``` method.

-Let's modify ```TakePhotoExec.cpp``` file from previous example
+Let's modify ```TakePhotoExec.cpp``` file from the previous example
 ```cpp
 #include <TakePhotoExec.hpp>